vandmo/dependency-lock-maven-plugin/README.md

 "snapshot" version matching means that 1.2.3-SNAPSHOT will match something like 1.2.3-20221104.072032-1 and similar.

+#### skip
+Skips the check.
+Also available as user property `dependencyLock.skipCheck`.

 ### lock
 Creates a lock file from the actual dependencies.

 Ignored fields can be actually marked as `ignored` in the lock file with `markIgnoredAsIgnored` configuration property.
+Also available as user property `dependencyLock.markIgnoredAsIgnored`.

 ```xml
 <configuration>